 The study does not include Hawaii or Alaska because they already knew that those two states were not the flattest in the U.S. Dobson and Campbell said that they conducted the study because people’s perceptions of a flat state like Kansas are generally unfavorable.
 Dobson stated that people don’t apply for jobs or plan to move to a state like Kansas because they think it’s flat and boring.

-Based on Dobson and Campbell’s findings, the ten flattest states in the U.S. are:
+Based on the difference between the highest and lowest elevations in the state, the ten flattest states in the U.S. are: